tvdboom/ATOM/README.md

 	+ **models: str or list, optional (default=None)**
 	Models to plot.
 Note that if successive halving=True only the last model is saved, so avoid plotting models from different iterations together.<br><br>
 * **plot_successive_halving(models=None, \*\*kwargs)**
-Make a plot of the models' scores per iteration of the successive halving.<br><br>
+Make a plot of the models' scores per iteration of the successive halving.
 	+ **models: str or list, optional (default=None)**
 	Models to plot.<br><br>
 * **plot_ROC(\*\*kwargs)**